 The bond administrator shall —

-(a) cause to be kept proper accounts and records of transactions of the Rental Accommodation Account established under clause 3; and
+(a) cause to be kept proper accounts and records of transactions of the Rental Accommodation Account; and

-(b) in relation to the amount of a security bond paid to him under clause 2(1)(a) —
+(b) in relation to the amount of a security bond paid to the bond administrator under section 29(4)(b) —

-(i) show in such records the name and address of the owner and the tenant under the residential tenancy agreement in respect of which the bond was paid; and
+(i) show in such records the name and address of the lessor and the tenant under the residential tenancy agreement in respect of which the bond was paid; and

-(ii) pay out the amount of the bond in accordance with clause 5.
+(ii) pay out the amount of the bond in accordance with clause 5;

+and

+(c) in relation to the amount of a tenant compensation bond paid to the bond administrator under section 59D(2) —

+(i) show in such records the name and address of the lessor and the tenant in respect of whom, and any residential premises in respect of which, the bond was paid; and

+(ii) pay out the amount of the bond in accordance with Division 3.

 [Clause 4 amended by No. 77 of 2006 s.
-17.]

-Part B — Administrator
+17; No. 60 of 2011 s.
+87(10) and 89.]

+Division 2 — Security bonds

-[Heading amended by No. 19 of 2010 s.
-29(3).]
+[Heading inserted by No. 60 of 2011 s.
+87(11).]

+5A.
+Security bond moneys to be paid to bond administrator

+(1) The payment of an amount under section 29(4)(b) must be made as soon as practicable, and in any event within 14 days, after the person’s receipt of the bond.

+(2) The payment may be made either directly, including by electronic means, or by lodging the amount with an authorised agent of the bond administrator.

+[Clause 5A inserted by No. 60 of 2011 s.
+87(12).]

 5. Disposal of security bond by bond administrator

 (1) The bond administrator shall on receipt of —